CONFIDENTIAL — FOR QUALIFIED INSTITUTIONAL INVESTORS ONLY

 Structure & Edge

-Senior position — repaid from DST sales proceeds
+Senior position — repaid from DST sales proceeds each cycle

 This presentation is for informational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy any securities.
 Investment involves risk and possible loss of principal.
 Past performance is not indicative of future results.